Article

 A site visit during 2008 confirmed that the four emplacements are of Type M and the command post is Type 2.
 The command post and two emplacements have suffered severe erosion.

 The main section of the command post has two rooms, formed by a partition which is missing from many posts, and is badly flooded.
-Externally, there is a fairly complete outside shelter, possibly used for a chemical toilet as no similar facilities were observed elsewhere.
-At the rear is a small annexe, not seen on similar sites.
-Its purpose is unknown, but it may be related to the battery's GL Radar as the equipment ramp and mat area also lie to the rear of the post.
-The ramp now lies in an area of bog, and could not be examined in detail.
-The exterior of the command post and some of the emplacement walls have been rendered, which has not been observed on other sites.
+Externally, there is a fairly complete outside shelter which has not been noted at any other site, so its purpose is uncertain.
+At the rear is a small annexe, also not seen on similar sites so its purpose is unknown.
+It may be related to the battery's GL Radar as the equipment ramp and mat area also lie to the rear of the post.
+The ramp was found to lie in an area of bog, so could not be examined in detail.
+The exterior of the command post and some of the emplacement walls have been rendered, also something not observed on other sites.

-Several hut bases lie to the north of the battery, and extend into the neighbouring field.
+Several hut bases lie to the north of the battery, and extend into the neighbouring field, and would have formed the accommodation camp.

-Note that the wooded area visible in the background of the GL Mat area photograph shown below marks the general area of the later Limekilnburn Viewfield Cold War battery, now (2008) being developed with private housing.
+Note that the wooded area visible in the background of the GL Mat area photograph shown below marks the general area of the later Limekilnburn Viewfield Cold War battery, which was being developed with private housing at the time of this visit.

 Photographs